microsoft/vscode-wiki/How-to-Contribute.md

 ### Spell check errors

-Pull requests that fix spell check errors in **user facing** text are welcomed but please make sure it doesn't touch multiple areas, otherwise it will be difficult to review.
+Pull requests that fix spell check errors in **translatable strings** (strings in `nls.localize(...)` calls) are welcomed but please make sure it doesn't touch multiple [feature areas](https://github.com/microsoft/vscode/wiki/Feature-Areas), otherwise it will be difficult to review.
 Pull requests only fixing spell check errors in source code are **not** recommended.

 ## Packaging